Calligraphy: Styles

-Examples of modern printed styles are Song from the Song Dynasty's printing press, and sans-serif.
+Examples of modern printed styles are Song from the Song dynasty's printing press, and sans-serif.
 These are not considered traditional styles, and are normally not written.

 Influences

 Japanese and Korean calligraphy were each greatly influenced by Chinese calligraphy.
-Calligraphy has also influenced ink and wash painting, which is accomplished using similar tools and techniques.
-Calligraphy has influenced most major art styles in East Asia, including ink and wash painting, a style of Chinese, Japanese, and Korean painting based entirely on calligraphy.
+Calligraphy has influenced most major art styles in East Asia, including ink and wash painting, a style of Chinese, Japanese, and Korean painting based entirely on calligraphy and which uses similar tools and techniques.

-The Japanese and Koreans have also developed their own specific sensibilities and styles of calligraphy while incorporating Chinese influences.
+Japanese and Koreans have also developed their own specific sensibilities and styles of calligraphy while incorporating Chinese influences.

 Japan

 Japanese calligraphy goes out of the set of CJK strokes to also include local alphabets such as hiragana and katakana, with specific problematics such as new curves and moves, and specific materials (Japanese paper, washi 和紙, and Japanese ink).

 Korea

 The modern Korean alphabet and its use of the circle required the creation of a new technique not used in traditional Chinese calligraphy.